coecms/nccompress/README.md

 The nccompress package consists of three python programs, ncfind, nc2nc and nc_compress. nc2nc can copy netCDF files with compression and an optimised chunking strategy that has reasonable performance for many datasets.
 This two main limitations: it is slower than some other programs, and it can only compress netCDF3 or netCDF4 classic format.
 There is more detail in the following sections.

+The convenience utility ncinfo is also included, and though it has no direct relevance to compression, it is a convenient way to get a summary of the contents of a netCDF file.

 ##Identifying files to be compressed

 ncfind, part of the nccompress package, can be used to find netCDF files and discriminate between compressed and uncompressed: